shin101/AI-LLM-GPT-project/README.md

 Give your AI bot a document or a webpage, and it will create a quiz to maximize your learning.

 ## SiteGPT
+AI chatbot that will scrape a website and ask questions about the website and site sources.

 ## MeetingGPT